mim/mim.github.io/t/cisc3620/lectures/07-review.md

 ![One segment and the whole snake](img/snake.png)

   * If A and B are kept in the same configuration and C is rotated by 45 degrees relative to B, then what is the transformation matrix that should be applied to C’s vertices to draw them in global coordinates?
-  * If instead all segments except A are rotated by the transformation matrix R relative to their parent, then what is the transformation matrix in terms of T and R that should be applied to E’s vertices to draw them in global coordinates?
+  * If instead all segments except A are rotated by the rotation matrix R relative to their parent, then what is the transformation matrix in terms of T and R that should be applied to D’s vertices to draw them in global coordinates?

 ### Projection